Not Your Usual Turkey Recipe: Smoked Turkey Necks

 When it comes to your smoker, do other dudes bow to your expertise and show up at your yard early so they can snag tips from an expert?
 It happens.
 You develop a swagger after a perfectly smoked menu of meats inflates your ego as you leave the sides to others in your pursuit of mouth-watering turkey treats.

 But your reputation won’t attain star status until you master the art of smoked turkey necks, a culinary sensation that delights discriminating taste buds.
 You’ve got a reputation to uphold (or perhaps launch), so mind if we take you through the steps required to establish your domination over these often-neglected bird parts?
+Turkey breast or even a whole turkey isn't something you can surprise people with anymore, but turkey necks?

 We’ll take that as an enthusiastic yes before we discuss the gear you need to do justice to this part of the turkey.
 Next, we invite you to make our recipe for smoked turkey necks part of a repertoire that earns you an apron that reads, “Smokin’ Hot Grill Stud.”
 Ready to talk turkey?